-Covers all aspects of the physical handling practices and storage techniques necessary for the proper management of textile and costume collections.
-Assessment and planning, archival material choices, environmental control, lighting, custom-built supports and boxes, packing and shipping issues, risk evaluation, crisis control, and current collections management software systems used in institutions will be investigated.
-Collections assessment methods and an introduction to the use of electronic media in collections care will be covered.
+Covers all aspects of the handling practices and storage techniques for the proper management of textile and costume collections.
+Assessment and planning, archival material choices, environmental control, lighting, making custom-built supports and boxes, packing and shipping, risk evaluation, crisis control, and current collections management software systems used in institutions will be investigated.